-The total OPEB liability was determined by an actuarial valuation as of August 31, 2020 using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability was determined by an actuarial valuation as of August 31, 2021 using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

-Valuation Date August 31, 2020

-Methods and Assumptions: 2

-Actuarial Cost Method Entry Age

-Amortization Method Level Percentage of Payroll, Open

-Last Experience Study State Agency Members: 5-year period from September 1, 2014 to August 31, 2019 Higher Education Members: 7-year period from September 1, 2010 to August 31, 2017

-Actuarial Assumptions:

-Discount Rate 2,20%

-Projected Annual Salary Increase 2.30 to 9.05%, including inflation

-Annual Healthcare Trend Rate HealthSelect

-$\overline{8.80\%}$ for FY22, 5.25% for FY23, 5.00% for FY24, 4.75% for FY25, 4.60% for FY26, decreasing 10 basis points per year to an ultimate rate of 4.30% for FY29 and later years

-HealthSelect Medicare Advantage

-(53.30)% for FY22, 0.00% for FY23, 66.67% for FY24, 24.00% for FY25, 4.60% for FY26, decreasing 10 basis points per year to an ultimate rate of 4.30% for FY29 and alter years

-Pharmacy

-10.00% for FY22 and FY23, decreasing 100 basis points per year to 5.00% for FY28 and 4.30% for FY29 and later years

-Inflation Assumption Rate 2.30%

-Ad hoc Postemployment Benefit

-Changes None

-Mortality Rate State Agency Members

-Service Retirees, Survivors and other Inactive Members (Regular, Elected, CPO/CO and JRS I and II Employee Classes): 2020 State Retirees of Texas Mortality table with a 1 year set forward for male CPO/CO members and Ultimate MP Projection Scale projected from the year 2020.

-Disability Retirees (Regular, Elected, CPO/CO and JRS I and II Employee Classes): 2020 State Retirees of Texas Mortality table with a 3 year set forward for males and females with minimum rates at all ages of 3.0% for males and 2.5% for females, respectively, and Ultimate MP Projection

-Scale projected from the year 2020.

-Active Members: Pub-2010 General Employees Active Member Mortality table for non-CPO/CC members and Pub-2010 Public Safety Active Member Mortality table for CPO/CO members with Ultimate MP Projection scale from the year 2010.
+Actuarial Methods and Assur Valuation Date August 31, 2021 Methods and Assumptions: Actuarial Cost Method Entry Age Last Experience Study State Agency Members: 5-year period from September 1, 2014 to August 31, 2019 Higher Education Members: 7-year period from September 1, 2010 to August 31, 2017 Actuarial Assumptions: Discount Rate 2.14% Projected Annual Salary Increase 2.30 to 9.05%, including inflation Annual Healthcare Trend Rate HealthSelect 5.25% for FY23, 5.15% for FY24, 5.00% for FY25, 4.75% for FY26, 4.60% for FY27, decreasing basis points per year to an ultimate rate of 4.30% for FY30 and later years HealthSelect Medicare Advantage 0.00% for FY23, 66.67% for FY24, 24.00% for FY25, 4.75% for FY26, 4.60% for FY27, decreasing basis points per year to an ultimate rate of 4.30% for FY30 and alter years Pharmacy 10.00% for FY23 and FY24, decreasing 100 basis points per year to 5.00% for FY29 and 4.30% FY30 and later years Inflation Assumption Rate Ad hoc Postemployment Benefit 2.30% Changes None Mortality Rate State Agency Members Service Retirees, Survivors and other Inactive Members (Regular, Elected, CPO/CO and JRS I a II Employee Classes): 2020 State Retirees of Texas Mortality table with a 1 year set forward male CPO/CO members and Ultimate MP Projection Scale projected from the year 2020.
+Disability Retirees (Regular, Elected, CPO/CO and JRS I and II Employee Classes): 2020 Sta Retirees of Texas Mortality table with a 3 year set forward for males and females with minimurates at all ages of 3.0% for males and 2.5% for females, respectively, and Ultimate MP Project Scale projected from the year 2020.
+Active Members: Pub-2010 General Employees Active Member Mortality table for non-CPO/ members and Pub-2010 Public Safety Active Member Mortality table for CPO/CO members w Ultimate MP Projection scale from the year 2010.
+Higher Education Members Service Retirees, Survivors and other Inactive Members: Tables based on TRS experience w Ultimate MP Projection Scale from the year 2018.